lkodinsson/MARS/Core/PHB.md

 While stats and skills typically represent incremental numerical improvements to characters, talents can be acquired to provide more range of ability.

 Talents that provide minor abilities cost 4 experience, while those that provide more major abilities cost 8 experience.
-Some talents can be acquired more than once, such as the [toughness](/Basic/Talents.md#toughness) and [extra maneuver](/Basic/Talents.md#extra-maneuver) talents.
+Some talents can be acquired more than once, such as the [toughness](/Core/Talents.md#toughness) and [extra maneuver](/Core/Talents.md#extra-maneuver) talents.
 These talents may have steps, similar to stats and skills.
 Each time they are acquired, they will cost 1 more experience for each time you have already acquired that talent.

 For example: The first time you acquire the toughness talent it will cost 4 experience, but the second and third times will each cost 5 and 6.

 Although some talents are associated with certain archetypes, there are no restrictions stopping any character from acquiring another archetype's starting talent so long as all other requirements are met.

-Click [here](/Basic/Talents.md) for the list of universal talents.
-Click [here](/Fantasy/Talents.md) for the list of fantasy talents.
+Click [here](/Core/Talents.md) for the list of talents.